perladvent/perldotcom/content/article/_pub_2003_03_04_mod_perl.md

       stat("/home/httpd/docs",
             {st_mode=S_IFDIR|0755, st_size=1024, ...}) = 0

-Now we modify the `<Directory>` entry and add AllowOverrideÂ None, which among other things disables *.htaccess* files and will not try to open them.
+Now we modify the `<Directory>` entry and add AllowOverride None, which among other things disables *.htaccess* files and will not try to open them.